Thursday, October 17, 2024

 Finally, this past weekend, we made it happen, over a month after the originally planned date.

-Once again, the weather was perfect and the views were beautiful and the hike was hard but rewarding.
+Once again, the weather was perfect and it was beautiful and the hike was hard but rewarding.

 Walking up through the forest